-– November 9, 2019, Two Sides of the Border opens at the El Paso Museum of Art
+– March, 2020, Two Sides of the Border opens at the Fay Jones School of Architecture, University of Arkansas

 –NILE is selected in AN Interior “New Talent” for 2019.
 “If a space is neutral, it can be anything for anyone.”
 Like that of Mies and early Skidmore, Owings & Merrill, NILE’s modernism takes universal qualities and tailors them to specific people or situations, hence the word loving.”

 NILE is a modernist design studio.
 We still pursue those antiquated lessons about structure, utility and beauty.
 But, we work in the present and maintain awareness between what’s interesting and what’s good.
 We should encourage freedom but always maintain structural clarity.
 Warm rules, loving neutrality and nice architecture.
 While we’re all living together, we might as well live in utopias, oases and other beautiful, clear constructions.

 NILE collaborates with so many great people, thank you all.
 Institutions, friends, corporations, graphic designers, artists, developers, architects, fabricators, landlords etc. The studio was started by Nile Greenberg.
 He sometimes teaches; he is an Adjunct Assistant Professor at Columbia University GSAPP.
 The forthcoming book, The Advanced School of Collective Feeling, will be published by Park Books in Winter 2020, co-authored by Nile and Matthew Kennedy.
 The book Two Sides of the Border, published by Lars Müller Publishers, will come out in Spring 2020

 Before founding NILE, Nile Greenberg worked at MOS Architects, SO – IL, and Leong Leong in New York and Los Angeles.
 This past experience focused on cultural, public and residential architecture.
 He holds a Masters of Architecture from Columbia University.
 Ask if you have some questions.